BoomDAO/ICP.NET/src/Agent/API.md

 ##### Summary

-The URL of the supported standard
+The Url of the supported standard

 <a name='T-EdjCase-ICP-Agent-Standards-ICRC1-Models-TransferArgs'></a>
 ## TransferArgs `type`